Ashley-Harris/Linear-Discriminant-Analysis/README.md

 The dataset 'diabetes-bivar.csv' contains information on 144 participants and their glucose test tolerance score (GTT), insulin levels, and whether they are healthy, clinically diabetic (based on GTT), or overtly diabetic.

 I aim to apply the Linear Discriminant Analysis (LDA) Machine Learning method to the dataset above to predict the presence of diabetes in new patients.
+Please see 'Analysis.pdf' for my final report.
 ______________________________________________________________________________________________________________________________

 LDA is a method for reducing dimensionality and highlighting differences between groups of observations.